HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Field Type Description

 categories string[] Target categories.
-Multiple values specified as an array (OR condition)
+Multiple specified as an array (OR condition)

 price object Price range.
 Nested range specification with min/max

 tags string[] Product tags.
-Matches all values in the array (AND condition)
+Matches all items in array (AND condition)

 min_rating number Minimum rating (0–5)

-near object Proximity search by location.
-Latitude, longitude, and radius specified as nested values
+near object Proximity search by geolocation.
+Latitude, longitude, and radius specified in nested form

 sort object Sort conditions.
-Target field and ascending/descending order specified as nested values
+Target field and ascending/descending order specified in nested form

-Worth noting is that price, near, and sort are nested objects.
-Trying to express these in GET query strings requires flattening them as price_min=500&price_max=2000&near_lat=35.68&near_lng=139.76&near_radius=1.0, which loses the structure.
-As the number of fields grows, the URL gets longer and quickly hits the practical limit (around 2048 characters).
+Notably, price, near, and sort are nested objects.
+Trying to express these in GET query strings requires flattening them like price_min=500&price_max=2000&near_lat=35.68&near_lng=139.76&near_radius=1.0, losing the structure.
+As the number of fields increases, the URL grows longer and quickly reaches the practical limit (approximately 2048 characters).

 05dac2b2-fcc1-4b93-9de5-10f2f018a938